Richardinho/animated-navigation-transmissions/README.md

   const [events$] = useState(merge(enhancedLoadedEvents$, enhancedAnimationEvents$));

 ```
-We subscribe to the resultant Observable and can run some fairly straightforwardd imperative code that does the job of doing the work to make the animations and scroll management work.
+We subscribe to the resultant Observable and can run some fairly straightforward imperative code that does the job of doing the work to make the animations and scroll management work.

 ## Things that don't work
 Scroll restoration doesn't take place when you refresh the app.
 When this occurs, the history object is completely reset so you lose all data that was stored there.
 Implementing this would require storing the data some place else.